 Can I make copies?
 How much do they cost?
 Yes.
 You will be charged $0.10 per page for black and white copies, and $1.00 per page for color copies.
 These prices apply to both Xerox copies and copies printed from the public computers.

 Can I fax at the library?
 How much does it cost?
 Yes.
 The library has a public fax machine.
-There is a $0.10 charge per page for local and toll free calls for both outgoing and incoming faxes.
-The cost for long distance faxes is $1.00 per page.
+There is a $0.25 charge per page (including the cover page, if using) for local, toll free, and long distance faxes, both outgoing and incoming.
 The library's incoming fax number is (910) 893-3001.

 Can I have a document notarized at the library?
 The library offers free notary services depending on availability.
 We recommend calling the library ahead of time to ensure that a notary is available.
 Notary services are only offered Monday through Friday before 4:00 PM.